nelyom/cmdLineTokenizer/README.md

 If we look through .NET, we see that **Environment.CommandLine** is exactly what was entered on the command line, so this makes this a valuable source for writing our own tokenizer.

 ###What are our rules?
-Well they not all mine, they're mostly ripped from [Raymonds Rules][Raymond], although slightly modified.
+Well they not all mine, they're mostly ripped from [Raymonds Rules][], although slightly modified.
 Under Raymonds rules:
 ```
 command.exe "double"foo"bar"